Cam/unite-react-node-app-workshop/workshop.md

 Together we will be building a Shopify app that creates products from a list of board games fetched from [boardgamegeek.com](https://boardgamegeek.com/).

+Together we will be building a Shopify app that creates products from a list of board games fetched from [boardgamegeek.com](https://boardgamegeek.com/).

 ### Goals

 * Give attendees a running start building a modern web-app using Shopify’s tools for the Node and React ecosystems.